andreafabrizi/DNSProxy/README.md

 ## Appendix B - reversing base-16 complement

 ```
 If you are a bit acquainted with hex you dont need to convert to binary.
 Just take the base-16 complement of each digit, and add 1 to the result.
 So you get 0C5E.
 Add 1 and here's your result: 0C5F.
-for a faster approach you can also flip the bits left to very first set bit
-and find out the 2s complement.
-(instead of finding 1ns and then adding 1 to it)
+For a faster approach you can also flip the bits left to very first set bit and find out the 2s complement, instead of finding 1ns and then adding 1 to it.
 1111 0011 1010 0001 toggle the bits left to first set bit
 0000 1100 0101 1111
-I expect you would like this if bit pattern is changed to binary than hex :)
+I expect you would like this if bit pattern is changed to binary then hex :)

-The TTL entity/value was foundation in DNSP development, considered for sake of caching.
-With the advent of DNS-over-HTTPS RFC standard, the need to serve (and properly expire)
-caches became imperative.
-TTL specifies a maximum time to live, not a mandatory time to live.
-RFC2181: "Maximum of 2^31 - 1.
-When transmitted, this value shall be encoded in the less
-significant 31 bits of the 32 bit TTL field, with the most significant, or sign, bit set
-to zero.
-Implementations should treat TTL values received with the most significant bit set
-as if the entire value received was zero.
-Implementations are always free to place an upper
-bound on any TTL received, and treat any larger values as if they were that upper bound.

-0x08 - backspace \010 octal
-0x09 - horizontal tab
-0x0a - linefeed
-0x0b - vertical tab \013 octal
-0x0c - form feed
-0x0d - carriage return
-0x20 - space

 ```

 ## Appendix C .
 DNS FAILURE MESSAGES

 ```